abhinav-22-tech/abhinav-22-tech/README.md

 <h1 align="center">Hello, geeks! 👋 I'm Abhinav Jain</h1>
 <h3 align="center">A passionate Web developer from India</h3>

-I pursuing a Bachelor of Technology focused in Computer Science and Engineering.
+I'm pursuing a Bachelor of Technology focused in Computer Science and Engineering.
 I am an experienced developer skilled in JavaScript, Java, HTML, CSS, React.js, C++, Figma and its frameworks.
 My activities are much beyond my stream of education. ⚡ I am involved in a lot of _`Open Source`_ work.

 - 🔭 I’m currently working on **something cool 😉😁**